1391819/apple-sentiment-analysis/README.md

 The first step involved web scraping the reviews from Apple's Trustpilot page.
 The BeautifulSoup library was used to extract the review content, ratings, and other relevant information from the HTML structure of the webpage.
 The Requests library facilitated the retrieval of the web page's HTML content for further processing.

 ### Data Cleaning and Feature Creation
 Once the reviews were collected, a comprehensive data cleaning process was applied to ensure the quality and reliability of the dataset.
-This involved tasks such as handling missing values, removing duplicates, and standardizing the text format.
+This involved tasks such as handling missing values, removing duplicates, and standardising the text format.
 Additional features were created from the reviews to provide more context and enable a more in-depth data analysis (i.e., length of the reviews, presence of specific keywords, sentiment scores obtained from TextBlob).

 ### Sentiment Analysis
 The core objective of this project was to perform sentiment analysis on Apple's reviews.
-The NLTK library was utilized for tasks such as tokenization, stop word removal, and stemming to preprocess the text data.
+The NLTK library was utilised for tasks such as tokenization, stop word removal, and stemming to preprocess the text data.
 TextBlob, a natural language processing library, was employed to assign sentiment scores to the reviews, indicating whether each review expressed a positive, negative, or neutral sentiment.
 The sentiment analysis results were used to gain insights into the overall sentiment of the reviews and to identify any sentiments associated with specific aspects of Apple's products or services.

 ## Evaluation and Conclusion